Reviews You Can Rely On

 Analysis and Test Results

 Why choose a women's specific bag?
 It may seem obvious, but physiologically, women are different from men.
-So when it comes to choosing something as important as a bag that will keep you warm and well-rested for a big day in the mountains, these differences should be taken seriously.
-Everyone wants to find the most suitable product for themselves; for most women, that will most likely mean choosing a women's specific bag.
-Shorter humans in general, if you have struggled to find a bag that doesn't have you swimming in extra material, a women's bag may be a good option for you.
+So, these differences should be taken seriously when choosing something as important as a bag that will keep you warm and well-rested for a big day in the mountains.
+Everyone wants to find the most suitable product for their needs; for most women, that will most likely mean choosing a bag tailored to their unique physical dimensions and hot/cold tolerances.
+This is especially true for shorter adults.
+If you have struggled to find a bag that doesn't have you swimming in extra material, a women's-fit bag will be a great place to start and often delivers more bang for your buck.
+Almost all the bags we tested in this review have at least the same amount of insulation, if not more, than the corresponding men's models.
+Women's bags are smaller and have less volume, so they often have more fill per square inch in the final product.

 What's the Best Value?